MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/deprecations-customer-service.md

 - Omnichannel admin center
 - **App profile manager:** Will also be removed in April 2023.

-Also, starting in October 2022, the Omnichannel admin center and the service management area in Customer Service Hub will be hidden by default in newly created organizations and environments.
+Also, as of October 2022, the Omnichannel admin center and the service management area in Customer Service Hub are hidden by default in newly created organizations and environments.
 You have the option to bring them back, but we recommend that you start using the Customer Service admin center app to perform tasks like manage cases, and configure unified routing, channels, and agent experience profiles.
 More information: [Get started with Customer Service admin center](cs-admin-center.md)

 ## Omnichannel Administration app is deprecated

 Support for the Omnichannel Administration app ended on April 30, 2022.
 We recommend that you use the Customer Service admin center app to configure the latest features, such as unified routing and voice channel.
 More information: [Get started with Customer Service admin center](cs-admin-center.md)

+## Omnichannel for Customer Service agent-facing app to be deprecated

+The Omnichannel for Customer Service agent-facing app will be deprecated as of April 1, 2023.
+After the app is deprecated, support will be available until June 2024.
+We recommend that you migrate your omnichannel configuration to Customer Service workspace.
+More information: [Migrate from Omnichannel for Customer Service to Customer Service workspace](migrate-oc-to-csw.md)

 ## setContextProvider method for authenticated chat is deprecated

-The setContextProvider method for authenticated chat has been deprecated and will not be supported after October 01, 2021.
-Microsoft recommends that you use the JWT token for authenticated chat.
+The setContextProvider method for authenticated chat has been deprecated and aren't supported as of October 01, 2021.
+We recommend that you use the JWT token for authenticated chat.
 More information: [Send authentication tokens](send-auth-token-starting-chat.md)

 ## Support for some knowledge management entities is deprecated <a name="deprecatedkmentities"></a>

-The KbArticle, KbArticleComment, and KbArticleTemplate knowledge management entities that were deprecated earlier will not be supported after October 01, 2021.
+The KbArticle, KbArticleComment, and KbArticleTemplate knowledge management entities that were deprecated earlier aren't supported as of October 01, 2021.
 We recommend that you use the newer KnowledgeArticle entity (introduced in CRM Online 2016 Update and Dynamics 365) for knowledge management in Dynamics 365.
 More information: [Work with knowledge articles](work-knowledge-articles.md)

 ## Internet Explorer 11 support for Dynamics 365 and Microsoft Power Platform is deprecated

-From October 31, 2022, Dynamics 365 Customer Service and Power Platform will be blocked in Internet Explorer.
-From early October 2022, users will be redirected to Microsoft Edge if it's installed on their device.
-Otherwise, they'll receive a non-dismissible message informing them why they're blocked and will be recommended to use Customer Service on [Microsoft Edge](https://www.microsoft.com/edge).
+Effective October 31, 2022, Dynamics 365 Customer Service and Power Platform are blocked in Internet Explorer.
+As of early October 2022, users are redirected to Microsoft Edge if it's installed on their device.
+Otherwise, they'll receive a non-dismissible message informing them why they're blocked and are recommended to use Customer Service on [Microsoft Edge](https://www.microsoft.com/edge).
 More information: [Support end for Internet Explorer](/power-platform/admin/support-end-internet-explorer.md) <br>

 For any questions, contact your Microsoft Customer Service representative or Microsoft Partner.